BAC Lightning F6

 modeldecal 99

 During application of the upper wing walkways, I found the Trumpeter decals to be a bit flimsy with non-consistent thickness.
-I used striping from striping decalset.
+The kit RAF roundels colour are incorrect.
+I used striping from a stripes' decalset.
 The moving canopy edges have yellow bits as well and these were painted.

 Some bits were painted with brush to complete the model.